High Volume Document Scanners

 Table of contents:

-What is a high volume document scanner?
+What is a high volume scanner?

-Our recommendation: fi-7600
+Our recommendation: fi-8950

-What is a high volume document scanner?
+What is a high volume scanner?

 They are most often employed by professionals working in fields where large quantities of information need to be recorded and kept secure for future reference.
 Some of the most common industries that invest in these machines include: